1. It's easy to get your first job

 Modern world is run by computers.
-Most of the people use it on regular basis, but some still struggle with some operations that demand knowledge, that goes just a little bit beyond "Click an icon".
-Electrical engineers are faced with computer problems on every step of their studies and also every day on a job, that's why we usually gain computer skills during studies, when we have to install different programs for our studies, run analysis and tweak components or electrical circuits.
+Most of the people use it on a regular basis, but some still struggle with some operations that demand knowledge, that goes just a little bit beyond "Click an icon".
+Electrical engineers are faced with computer problems on every step of their studies and also every day on a job, that's why we usually gain computer skills during studies, when we have to install different programmes for our studies, run analysis and tweak components or electrical circuits.
 Computers become parts of us and we know that hitting them won't make them run faster but fixing might...

 DIY or "Do It Yourself" is one of more exciting reasons why to get in electrical engineering.
 When you know how stuff works, what usually malfunction and what are basic rules of electrical engineering you can make your own stuff that usually you need to search for and buy.
-It's not always cheaper, although some solutions will save you great deal of money, but it works as you want it to work and it's your own creation what gives it additional value and also nice reference in your CV if you are applying for a job.
+It's not always cheaper, although some solutions will save you a great deal of money, but it works as you want it to work and it's your own creation what gives it additional value and also nice reference in your CV if you are applying for a job.
 DIY creations are unlimited.
 You can build a 1 sensor that would cost you 10 in a store or a computer controlled cutter that costs 1000 but you just spent 200 building it.

 8. Mr./Mrs. Fix-It

-Not only everyday fixes, like changing a burned out light bulb or faulty fuse aren't scary moments any more - you might also be able to cope with more complex problems with your computer etc. That doesn't only save you money, but also works great as a pick up line...
+Not only everyday fixes, like changing a burned out light bulb or faulty fuse aren't scary moments anymore - you might also be able to cope with more complex problems with your computer etc. That doesn't only save you money, but also works great as a pick-up line...

 9. New stuff gets out all the time - it never gets boring

-Electrical and electronic components are modified, invented and reinvented every day, so you will never be bored because you are using same process or component for the last 10 years.
-New and exciting stuff is available all the time and you will have lots of fun testing an assembling it.
+Electrical and electronic components are modified, invented and reinvented every day, so you will never be bored because you are using the same process or component for the last 10 years.
+New and exciting stuff is available all the time and you will have lots of fun testing and assembling it.

 10. Only a few simple rules to follow